weaveworks/policy-agent/docs/policy_set.md

 In each mode, The agent will list all the PolicySets of this mode and check which policies match any of those policy sets, Then validate the resources against them.

+If there is no policy set found all policies will work on all modes.

 > Note: [Tenant Policies](./policy.md#tenant-policy) is always active in the [Admission](./README.md#admission) mode, event if it is not selected in the `admission` policy sets

 **Example**